 About the Fools

-The Company’s notion of the Fool comes from a little-known essay by the late English painter, Cecil Collins, who wrote: “The Fool is not a philosophy, but a quality of consciousness of life, an endless regard for human identity.
-The Fool is the essential poetic integrity of life itself, clear and naked, overflowing in cosmic fun; not the product of intellectual achievement, but a creation of the culture of the heart.”
+The Company’s notion of the Fool comes from a little-known essay by the late English painter, Cecil Collins, who wrote: “The Fool is the essential poetic integrity of life itself, clear and naked, overflowing in cosmic fun; not the product of intellectual achievement, but a creation of the culture of the heart.”

 Company of Fools began in Richmond, Virginia in May 1992 with a series of discussions between then-artistic director Rusty Wilson and original Company members Vicki Bodin, John Glenn, Denise Simone, Robert Throckmorton and Joel Vilinsky.
 Rusty initiated these discussions to articulate and clarify his vision of a living theatre vital to the needs of its community.
 As a result of these talks, Rusty secured a loan, converted his garage into a studio, and on August 23, 1992, the Company’s training process began.
 As the Company evolved, a common vocabulary and approach to the art and craft of acting was developed.